Welcome to London, Ontario, Canada! Let us give you a few ideas about what to see on your first visit to our wonderful city.

 Dundas Place is a destination for shopping, dining, art and celebration.
 From Wellington to Ridout Streets, Dundas Place is a flexible street shared by pedestrians, cyclists and motorists.
 With extra wide sidewalks and no curbs, parking spaces can easily transform into patios, be used for sidewalk sales or by street performers.
 Dundas Place can be closed to vehicles for special events and programming click here to see upcoming events.

 Be sure to stop at the Jonathon Bancroft-Snell Gallery.
 A place for ceramic art lovers and collectors, featuring Canada’s largest collection of modern museum quality ceramics.
-Relish in the neighbourhood by checking out Rebel Remedy and grab yourself a cold-pressed juice or browse the amazing vinyl collection at Grooves.
+Browse in the neighbourhood and check out the amazing vinyl collection at Grooves.

 RICHMOND ROW